200 to 400 Level

 Examines a range of historical and contemporary conflicts and wars in Latin America, both internal and regional, examining their causes and consequences, and the most important factors that explain how they were resolved or why they persist.
 Palmer

-CAS IR 425 (SO 420) Seminar: Women and Social Change in the Developing World
+CAS IR 425 (SO 420) Seminar: Women and Social Change in the Dev.
+World

 Studies women in nonindustrial countries of Asia, Africa, and Latin America, stressing empirical research, theory, and methodology.
 Comparisons between regions and with industrial countries.
 Focus on sex segregation, female labor force participation, migration, fertility, family roles, and women and political power.
 Eckstein

 CAS IR 430 Africa and Globalization: Opportunities and Obstacles